omaralbeik/omaralbeik/README.md

-### Hi there 👋
+## Hi there 👋

-I'm a Software Engineer at [Spotify](https://www.spotify.com) and the creator of the open source projects below 👇
+I'm a software engineer and the creator of the open source projects below 👇

+I currently work at [Booking.com](https://booking.com), previously [Spotify](https://spotify.com), [Backbase](https://backbase.com), and others.

 I love building iOS frameworks and apps, web APIs and contributing to open source projects.
 Swift is my favored tool, but I also enjoy working with other languages like Python, Ruby, and Javascript.

+On the side, I enjoy practicing Arabic calligraphy, playing the piano, and looking for the best cup of espresso in town.

 You can find me online on [Twitter](https://twitter.com/omaralbeik) and [Linkedin](https://www.linkedin.com/in/omaralbeik).

-I enjoy sharing knowledge with fellow software enthusiasts and would be happy to meet over a cup of coffee, take part in conferences, or be a guest on podcasts.